 Drumming with Josephine Lavalley

-Join us for an interactive drumming workshop and presentation with Josephine Lavalley, Onondaga from Six Nations.
+Join us for an interactive drumming workshop and presentation with Josephine Lavalley, Onondaga from Six Nations!

 Josephine is a yoga teacher, qigong instructor, reiki master, & Indigenous drummer!
 The presentation will include a water ceremony with moon water, smudging, drumming, singing, and lots of interactive learning!